 This article sums up a few powerful trading techniques that I wish I would have known when first starting trading.

 If you want to ask questions and hear more, we have a special event for tomorrow.

-During the webinar the host will highlight some market basics and answer questions on current stocks watchlists so this is a great opportunity for both new and experienced traders engage in a fruitful conversation.
+During the webinar the host will highlight some market basics and answer questions on current stock watchlists so this is a great opportunity for both new and experienced traders to engage in a fruitful conversation.